 Teach English and learn Spanish in Patagonia, Chile

 Live and volunteer in a gateway city to the stunning landscapes of Patagonia.
 Stay with host families while volunteering as a teacher in a local school.
-If you like adventure and the great outdoors, this is the perfect programme for you.
+If you like adventure and the great outdoors, this is the perfect project for you.

 If you are looking for an adventure with a difference then volunteering in Patagonia would suit you.
 Based in south Chile, Coyhaique is a remote city and a fantastic base to explore the stunning surrounding landscapes.